nxp-mcuxpresso/mcuxsdk-examples-matter/light-switch-app-ble-cs/README.md

 ## Matter BLE CS example

 - Connect the MCXW72 light-switch-app-ble-cs device and the MCXW72 loc_user_device_bm and open serial terminals for both.
+If the matter cli is used, the matter logs will be available on the second serial, see [Build section](#build-the-loc_user-device-ble-cs-example).
-- Commission the MCXW72 light-switch-app-ble-cs device into the Matter fabric (press SW2).
+- Commission the MCXW72 light-switch-app-ble-cs device into the Matter fabric (press SW2 or type `mattercommissioning on` on the serial terminal if matter cli is used).
-- Start BLE advertising again on MCXW72 light-switch-app-ble-cs (press SW2).
+- Start BLE advertising again on MCXW72 light-switch-app-ble-cs (press SW2 or type `startblecsadv` on the serial terminal if matter cli is used).
 - On MCXW72 loc_user_device_bm console type `factoryreset` (optional after first connection), `sb`.
 - The distance measurements will appear on the MCXW72 light-switch-app-ble-cs logs.
 - On MCXW72 loc_user_device_bm console type `tdm 0` to trigger further distance measurements.